-- German was to defeat France in the west front within six weeks and then move its troops to eastern frontier before Russia could fully mobilize and deploy its troops.
+- Germany’s plan was to defeat France in the west front within six weeks and then move its troops to eastern frontier before Russia could fully mobilize and deploy its troops.

 - This German strategy later came to be known as Schlieffen plan.
 To achieve a quick victory over France, Germany demanded free passage through Belgium on 2nd August.

-- When the Belgian government refused to this, Germany invaded Belgium on 3rd August and declared war on France the same day.
+- When the Belgian government refused, Germany invaded Belgium on 3rd August and declared war on France the same day.

 - With this, Belgian government requested support from Britain.
 In reference to the 1839 Treaty of London, Britain declared war on Germany on August 4th.